Schedule A Free Estimate!

 About Christopher Home Improvement

+If you’re looking for home improvement services, you’ve come to the right place.
 We offer roofing, skylight, siding, gutters, and window installation and repair services to homeowners and businesses in Connecticut and Rhode Island.
 All our products and installations come with warranties.
-You can call us at 877-334-4654 or fill our contact form to get a free estimate or know more.
+If you need any skylight repair services in CT, please feel free to call us at 877-334-4654 or fill our contact form to get a free estimate or know more.

 Let's Get Started!